Ryason55/quake_mission_packs_ry-vitalized/README.md

 Remaster Bot Navs
 ---------------------------
-To be able to select these ingame from the menu, you need a modified `mapdb.json` that has the individual maps marked off as compatible with bots.
+To be able to select these ingame from the menu when setting a minimum player count, you need a modified `mapdb.json` that has the individual maps marked off as compatible with bots.
 I'd recommend getting a pak editor, and making your own pak containing a modified `mapdb.json` in ID1 to enable bot usage on whatever maps.
+Alternatively, if you're just playing by yourself or with friends, you can use `addbot` in the console to add as many bots as you'd like, and `kickbot` to remove bots if necessary.

 Here are the bot navs currently included in this repository, as well as some notes about them: